Time

 Written by Clark/Christie

-Appears on: UK Time 7" vinyl, UK Time 12" vinyl, The Solo Collection
+UK Time 7" vinyl, UK Time 12" vinyl, The Solo Collection

 Almost the entire song as an instrumental, with the first verse cut out.
 Not bad, until you reach the very end, when the sudden burst of chorus hits your ears.
-It's the same ending as the Extended Version, but more jarring because you don't expect it from a mostly instrumental track.
+It is the same ending as the Extended Version, but more jarring because you don't expect it from a mostly instrumental track.
 A full uncut instrumental, without that blast at the end, would be perfect.

-Time (Nile Rogers Mix) 3:49
+Time (Nile Rodgers Mix) 3:49

 Written by Clark/Christie

-Appears on: Solo, Solo promo CD
+Appears on:

-In My Defence 3:57
+In My Defence (Album Version) 3:57

 Written by Clark/Soames/Daniels